Masacaai/Python-Snake-Game/README.md

   3. MySQL 8.0.22
   4. mysql-connector-python 8.0.22 (Python Package)

 You must have MySQL installed and set up for this to work.

 Clone this repo to your local directory and launch the main Game.py file.

-This project was originally coded in Windows 10.
-So there might be a few hiccups to work out regarding directory paths and whatnot if deployed on another OS.
+This project was originally coded in Windows 10 so there might be a few hiccups to work out regarding directory paths and whatnot if deployed on another OS.